I bet you hear this question a lot.

 It’s a great idea to call your desired university to ask about entry pathways.
 Just be aware that the person you speak to might not know them all.

 One person I spoke to at a Queensland university was knowledgeable about their certificate to ATAR conversion.
 Another had never heard of it.

 And, sadly, because universities are businesses they may give you a pathway that is more complicated than it has to be.

-My eldest daughter found that many universities tried to push her into their tertiary preparation diploma (adding a year and up to $20,000 in fees without gaining credit toward the degree) or into their diploma of nursing (adding a 6-12 months total study and around $12,000 extra in fees).
+My eldest daughter found that many universities tried to push her into their tertiary preparation diploma (adding a year and up to $20,000 in fees without gaining credit toward the degree) or into their diploma of nursing (adding 6-12 months of study and around $12,000 extra in fees).

 However, five universities were happy to offer her direct entry to the nursing degree.
 Guess which option she took?
-Yep, she entered a Bachelor of Nursing at 17.
+Yep, she went straight into a Bachelor of Nursing at 17.